"What is a stabilized approach? My instructor refers to this often."

 An unstabilized approach is one in which one or more of the airplane’s indicated airspeed, pitch attitude, flap and landing gear position—the airplane’s configuration—and/or glidepath, changes in the final moments of the approach.
 Changes to any of these variables close to the ground will make it harder for the pilot to guide the aircraft to a smooth and accurate touchdown.
 It will take greater skill and timing than would otherwise be necessary to smoothly land in the runway’s touchdown zone.
 The airplane may land short or float and land long; it may bounce, stall, or enter a pilot-induced oscillation.
 Any one of these scenarios can be disastrous to the aircraft and its occupants.

 OK, now we know what unstabilized means.
 This permits creating a usable definition of a stabilized approach, optimized for the general aviation pilot.
-A stabilized approach is one in which the airplane is on speed, in configuration and on glidepath on final approach from, say, 500 feet above the runway threshold height until the pilot begins the landing flare.
+A stabilized approach is one in which the airplane is on speed, in configuration and on glidepath on final approach from, say, about 500 feet above the runway threshold height until the pilot begins the landing flare.

 You may have noticed that I did not mention the airplane’s power setting.
 Power should be at or near a target that results in the target airspeed in the landing configuration.
 But power is the one variable: use power changes to maintain glidepath while all other variables are fixed.